2025 IRS Exchange Rates: A Guide for Foreign Income Reporting

 Author: Josh Katz, CPA

-For US expats, one of the critical considerations when preparing a US tax return is converting foreign income into US dollars.
-Since the IRS requires all amounts reported on tax returns to be in US dollars, expats must use an appropriate exchange rate to convert their income and expenses.
+For US expats, a key step in preparing a US tax return is converting foreign income into US dollars.
+The IRS requires that all amounts reported on tax returns be in US dollars, so expats must apply the appropriate exchange rate when converting income, deductions, and other relevant expenses from foreign currency.

 Why is the IRS Exchange Rate Important?